What is this place?Pink Parts is a strip club that contains lots of crazy people. This comic details (some of) the havoc they create on a daily basis.

 Is it PG-13/family appropriate?If you would take your family to a strip club, then sure.

-When does the comic update?New pages are posted on Mondays.
+When does the comic update?New pages are posted on Mondays and Fridays.

 Is Pink Parts a real club?No, but it's based off of a combination of a few real ones.
 A lot of my inspiration was seen first-hand, and the rest is a mishmash of stories I've heard from other people, all of whom worked in strip clubs.

 Is Bubbles you?
 Are any of the characters you?